 Real-time analytics addresses many organizational pain points.
 Online retailers are blending transactional and web browsing activity to determine the next best offer to serve up to a customer.
 Banks are analyzing behaviors to determine fraudulent activity or detect signs that a customer who works with one of their departments is ready for a pitch from another department.
-Dynamic pricing, risk management, call center optimization and security are just a few of the processes that can be optimized with real-time analytics.
+Dynamic pricing, risk management, call center optimization, and security are just a few of the processes that can be optimized with real-time analytics.

 How Do Real-Time Analytics Fit in with an Overall Analytics Strategy?

 Analytics is a spectrum, with most companies adopting a mix of analytic approaches based on data types, workloads, and the type of business problems they are trying to solve.
 Analytics now spans five categories:

 These five categories build on each other in a stepwise manner, moving an organization toward an on-demand enterprise where decisions become faster and better.

 The analytics solution stack is made up of four layers—infrastructure, data, analytics, and application.
-Intel® technologies span every important part of a company’s infrastructure, across the network, storage and compute, allowing data to be efficiently managed and rapidly harnessed for competitive advantage.
-A consistent architecture for example one based on Intel® Xeon® Scalable processors across an organization provides a predictable path to rapidly scale analytics initiatives without the need to support multiple architectures.
+Intel® technologies span every important part of a company’s infrastructure, across the network, storage, and compute, allowing data to be efficiently managed and rapidly harnessed for competitive advantage.
+A consistent architecture—for example, one based on Intel® Xeon® Scalable processors across an organization—provides a predictable path to rapidly scale analytics initiatives without the need to support multiple architectures.

 As companies generate huge amounts of data in the cloud, they must determine which data needs to be moved back to the enterprise to make intelligent decisions.
-Real-time data may be processed on “the edge,” with data analysis occurring at or close to the collection point.
+Real-time data may be processed on the edge, with data analysis occurring at or close to the collection point.
 However, real-time analytics in the data center requires rapid access to and analysis of increasingly large amounts of data.
-This means it is essential to optimize every level of your infrastructure from the CPU to memory and storage subsystems.
+This means it’s essential to optimize every level of your infrastructure—from the CPU to memory and storage subsystems.

 Real-time analytics requires taking data from anywhere, in any format, and getting it into the right record form so that it can be processed as a whole.
-The key is to understand where data is created, and how it will be used to improve business processes and decision-making.
+The key is to understand where data is created and how it will be used to improve business processes and decision-making.

 As an analytics technology partner, Intel provides the flexibility to choose from industry-leading analytics software solutions that are either open source or proprietary.

-SAP HANA* is a single database that combines a database with advanced data processing, application services, and flexible data integration services.
-HANA leverages in-memory database software, an approach to querying data when it resides in the system’s memory (today called RAM) rather than querying data that is stored on physical disks.
+SAP HANA is a single database that combines a database with advanced data processing, application services, and flexible data integration services.
+HANA leverages in-memory database software—an approach to querying data when it resides in the system’s memory (today called RAM)—rather than querying data that is stored on physical disks.

-Open source solutions, centered on Apache Spark* base code, bring real-time analytics to unstructured data such as social media, images and video.
+Open source solutions, centered on Apache Spark base code, bring real-time analytics to unstructured data such as social media, images, and video.
 Spark uses in-memory analytics scaled across numerous systems so that large amounts of data can be processed in parallel.